erinjohnson47/Memeodex/README.md

 1. [click here to use Memeodex](github link to memeodex here)
 2. click "Register" on the home page and create a username and profile.
 3. Start adding your memes to your database:
-    - all you need is a url (where you meme lives on the internet!), a title (you choose this), a description (optional), hashtags (also optional, but they will help you in your search later, as your meme database grows!).
+    - all you need is a url (where your meme lives on the internet!), a title (you choose this), a description (optional), hashtags (also optional, but they will help you in your search later, as your meme database grows!).
 4. You can also explore other users' memes, like them, comment on them, and save them to your own profile for later.

 ### Technologies Used